sstirlin/MSBX5420Spring2019/0201python/README.md

-This week there is no lecture (because of MLK), so please watch the five videos below that I have prepapred.
+This week there is no lecture (because of MLK), so please watch the five videos below that I have prepared.
 Your homework is described in the videos.

 ## Homework TL;DR